Home » Business Email Etiquette Blog » Business Email: Thank You; You’re Welcome

 A little thank you can go a long way towards solidifying business partnerships.
 When nurturing new connections, the opportunity to provide a positive impression about what can be expected in future business communications is golden.
 Showing gratitude and appreciation is one way to do that.

-Suppose someone supports your business by their words or actions in your business activities.
-In that case, I hope you don’t hesitate to thank them, especially if they have gone above and beyond your expectations.
+Any time someone supports your business by their words or actions in your business activities, you should reflect gratitude.
+I hope you do not hesitate to thank them, especially if they have exceeded your expectations.

 And if you are thanked, don’t hesitate to let the other side know how much you appreciate them if that’s what you want to do.
 It will be welcomed and reflect positively on you and your business.